rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

     memdc.DrawText(fragment.text, fragment.x*char_width, fragment.y*char_height)
 ```

+The `Editor` draws the status bar that you see in the screenshot on the first
+line.
+The rest of the window is filled with the document that is passed to the
+editor which in turn is created by `Split.project`.
+And so on.

+## The next thing I want my editor to do

 The power of a projectional editor comes from projections, and being able to
 combine projections in various ways to easily create custom editors for
 different data structures and scenarios.

-The `Editor` above creates the status bar that you see in the screenshot on the
-first line.
-The rest of the window is filled with the document that is passed
-to the editor which in turn is created by `Split.project`.
-And so on.

-## The next thing I want my editor to do

 The next thing I wanted to try in my editor was to filter the lines in the top
 split.